bigmlcom/bigml-talend-components/tBigMLPredict/README.md

 * **useSnapshot** (default: true) to use or not snaphsot releases in all external dependencies
 * **componentsFolder** (default: $HOME$/talend_components) path to your installation TOS custom component folder

+## External Dependencies

+* Talend Bridge Api, from Gabriele Baldassarre
+* Json Simple, from Yidong Fang

+## Greetings

+- Thanks to Gabriele Baldassarre and his article about [How to use Maven in Talend component development](http://gabrielebaldassarre.com/2012/11/05/how-to-use-maven-in-talend-component-development/), it helped us alot during the development of the component.
+There is little quality information about developing components in Talend out there, which is why initiatives such as this are really valuable.
+Thanks Grabriele!